G2Lab/pQuant/README.md

     cmake ..
     make -j
 ```
-The compilation takes < 1min in our system.
+The compilation takes less than 1 minutes in our system.
 Upon successful compilation, the executable named pquant is generated.
 Test the installation using:
 ```bash
     # cd ~/build
     ./pquant -t bench